wurli/tidyverse-dev-bot/news-files-annotated/dplyr.md

     !end-bullet!
 -   !begin-bullet!
-    Summarise and mutate colwise functions pass `...` on the the manipulation functions.
+    Summarise and mutate colwise functions pass `...` on to the manipulation functions.

     !end-bullet!